dsk502/mywaydesk/README.md

 Currently, it is based on Weston 14.0.2.

 ## Changes
-Added a dock at the bottom (now it is empty, and more functions will be implemented in the future) The original desktop screenshot (by original contributors):
+Added a dock at the bottom (now it is empty, and more functions will be implemented in the future).

+The original desktop screenshot (by original contributors):
 ![original_desktop](doc/wayland-screenshot.jpg)